Natural Health - Peak Performance - Longevity - Adventure

 Complex carbs keep us satisfied for longer time than foods containing simple sugars/high-fructose corn syrup.
 Consumption of complex carbohydrates requires less food intake and this results in less caloric intake.
 That is why complex carbs are suggested in weight maintenance diets.

 6. Dairy products including milk, yogurt and cottage cheese all contain lactose.
-Lactose is composed of one glucose molecule joins a galactose molecule.
-Lactose is also called Milk sugar.
+Lactose is composed of one glucose molecule joins a galactose molecule, which is digested into glucose.
+Raw Milk is your best natural food source for glucose - Read why here!

 7. Vegetables contain glucose often in the form of starch.
 Starch is the energy storage molecule of plants.
 It is formed by long chains of a glucose molecules linked together.
 Vegetable high in starch include, corn, squash and zucchini.